 The second dish was Tamarind’s specialty dish (and my favourite) lemongrass stuffed with chicken and herbs.
 This dish was a bit tricky to get right at first.
 You need to create slits going around the lemongrass with a knife and then stuff the chicken/herb mixture inside.
 Once that is done, you take it over to a big pot to get it deep fried.

 The flavour the chicken absorbs from this is just amazing.
 I want to try this with tofu one day and see if I can get a result that is just as delectable.

 The last main dish was a minced meat salad with herbs.
 This was my least favourite dish.
 There were a couple of weird ingredients that went beyond my comfort zone and palette.
 It was the only thing I didn’t finish or enjoy preparing.

 The last dish of the day was dessert!
 For the class that day we made a traditional Laotian coconut sticky rice pudding.
 Khao Sung Ga Ya is still my all-time favourite dessert in South East Asia.
 I spent a great deal of time trying to hunt down it down during my visa run to Savannakhet.
 If you get a chance to ever try this dish – don’t pass it up.

 After a few hours, we finally got to savour the fruits of our labour.
 Everyone’s stomachs were rumbling at this points thanks to the entire area smelling insanely delicious.
 When we finally sat down and started tucking in there were smiles all around and zero complaints.

 While eating our lunch, the staff came around to give us our copy of Tamarind’s Cooking School Cookbook.
-It had all the recipes we learnt that day to take back home with us.
-It’s a great keepsake to remind you of your time in Laos and is a wonderfully bound in a A5 paperback booklet.
+It had all the recipes we learned that day to take back home with us.
+It’s a great keepsake to remind you of your time in Laos and is a wonderfully bound A5 paperback booklet.